eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 SRR1754731
 ```

-To grab all the SRRS and also pas them to the `fastq-dump` command to be downloaded
+To pass the resulting SRRs to the `fastq-dump` command to be downloaded
 you could write something like the following, which I've broken
 down into smaller bits so you can see what each call is doing
 before piping to the next: